NafisaTabassum01/Assignment-A7/README.md

-Name of the project- BondTrack

-Description-
+# 🚀 BondTrack

+## 📌 Description
-BondTrack is a simple and interactive web application that helps users manage and track their interactions with friends.
-Users can log activities like calls, texts, and video chats, and visualize their interaction patterns through analytics.
+BondTrack is a simple and interactive web application that helps users track and manage their interactions with friends.
+Users can log activities like calls, texts, and video chats, and visualize their interaction patterns through an analytics dashboard.

+---

-Technologies Used-
+## ⚙️ Technologies Used

-1.React.js

-2.Vite
+- React.js
+- Vite

-3.React Router
+- React Router

-4.Context API
+- Context API

-5.Recharts
+- Recharts

-6.Tailwind CSS
+- Tailwind CSS

-7.React Toastify
+- React Toastify

+---

-Key Features-
+## ✨ Key Features

-1.Timeline Tracking-
+### 🕒 Timeline Tracking

-Users can add and view interactions (Call, Text, Video) with friends in a timeline format.
+Users can add and view interactions such as Call, Text, and Video in a clean timeline format.

-2.Analytics Dashboard-
+### 📊 Analytics Dashboard

-Dynamic pie chart showing the count of different interaction types (Call, Text, Video).
+A dynamic pie chart displays the distribution of interaction types for better visualization.

-3.Real-time Notifications-
+### 🔔 Real-time Notifications

-Toast notifications appear instantly when a new interaction is added.
+Instant toast notifications appear whenever a new interaction is added.

+---

+## 🧑‍💻 Created By
+Made with ❤️ by Nafisa